ztzhang/SoundSynth/README.md

 #### Running pre-computation

 Our pre-computation step uses two different solvers for calculating sound propagation: a direct BEM solver and an accelerated BEM FMM solver.
-In short, the direct method is faster when your mesh has small number of faces, as the FMM solver is faster and more memory efficient when the mesh has more faces.
+In short, the direct method is faster when your mesh has a small number of faces, and the FMM solver is faster and more memory-efficient when the mesh has more faces.
 We suggest using the direct solver for meshes with less than 1000 faces.

 One can run pre-computation using the direct method via `pre_compute/run_precalc_bem.sh` or using the FMM solver via `pre_compute/run_precalc.sh`.
 Note that you need to pass an object id followed by a material id to the script.
-The data folder sctruture should be as `data/DATASET_NAME/OBJECT_ID`; all generated files would be in `data/DATASET_NAME/OBJECT_ID/MATERIAL_ID`.
-For example:
+The structure of the data folder should be `data/DATASET_NAME/OBJECT_ID`; all generated files would be in `data/DATASET_NAME/OBJECT_ID/MATERIAL_ID`.
+For example

 `./run_precalc.sh 0 1`

-will pre-compute object 0 with material 1 defined in `config/material/material-1.cfg` using FMM solver.
+will pre-compute object 0 with material 1 defined in `config/material/material-1.cfg` using the FMM solver.

 ### Online synthesis

-The online synthesis part use [Bullet](https://github.com/bulletphysics/bullet3) for physical simulation and a modified version of [Modal Sound Synthesis](https://github.com/cxzheng/ModalSound) for sound synthesis.
+The online synthesis part uses [Bullet](https://github.com/bulletphysics/bullet3) for physical simulation and a modified version of [Modal Sound Synthesis](https://github.com/cxzheng/ModalSound) for sound synthesis.

 #### Running online simulation